nyraa/moodle-calendar/README.md

 ### Exception: Request failed returned code 503...
 - Excpetion occured when fetching data from Moodle, may be caused by Moodle exception or connection issue.
 Ignore if not occured continuously.

+### 無效的通行證 -- 找不到通行憑證
+- If your account and password is removed after initialization, refill them and run `main` to gain new token.

 ### Login failed
 - Check your Moodle account and password in properties is correct.
-- If your account and password is removed after initialization, refill them and run `main` to gain new token.
 - If all of them is not working, maybe Moodle is under bad condition, try again later.

 ## Change Log